andrewcourtice/harlem/README.md

 - State - The single source of truth for your data (read-only).
 - Getters - Computed side-effects of mutations to state (read-only).
 - Mutations - The means by which state is changed (read/write).
-- Actions (available via `@harlem/extension-action`) - Cancellable async methods for batching mutations, api requests etc (async read/write).
-Refer to this FAQ to see why actions aren't included in the core package by default.
+- Actions - Async methods for batching mutations, api requests etc (async read/write).
+Advanced actions are available with the [action extension](extensions/action) (@harlem/extension-action).

 Where Harlem differs from Vuex is that as opposed to having one monolithic state tree, Harlem uses the concept of stores to create logical boundaries between disparate data.